We are responsible for the licensing of the following within the District of Hart:

 Our licence fees are listed in the 2022/23 All Fees and Charges document on our

 Council Finances webpage and can be paid online.

 All Hackney carriage vehicles or taxis as they are often referred to require a licence.
 They may ply for hire, be flagged down or hired at a taxi rank.
 These vehicles have a roof sign and display a yellow plate on the rear of the vehicle and a smaller internal plate on the windscreen.
 Hackney carriage drivers must also wear an ID badge issued by the Council, which includes his/her photograph.

 Private hire vehicles also require a licence and must display a blue plate on the rear and a smaller internal plate on the windscreen.
 Roof signs are permitted but must not use the words 'cab' or 'taxi'.
 Private Hire drivers must also wear an ID badge issued by the Council, which includes his/her photograph.

 Private hire vehicles must only operate on a pre-booked basis.
 They may not ply for hire in the street or wait for customers at a taxi rank.
 Journeys must be pre-booked, normally by phone or in person at a private hire operators office.

-The Exempt Vehicle Policy now in place sets out the councils approach to granting exemptions from displaying the licence plate which should be read before making an application for an exemption.
+Exempt Vehicle Policy sets out our approach to granting exemptions from displaying the licence plate, which should be read before making an application for an exemption.

 Any vehicle granted an exemption will be restricted to the type of private hire service and vehicles outlined in the revised policy.
 No other private hire work will be permitted in exempt vehicles.